Vegas scores 4 straight in 3rd, rallies past Sharks 5-4

 Shea Theodore also scored for Vegas, and Marc-Andre Fleury stopped 29 shots while making his 17th start in 18 games.
 Fleury earned his 482nd win and is two victories shy of Ed Belfour, who ranks fourth on the NHL career list.

 Matt Nieto, Mario Ferraro, Kevin Labanc and Evander Kane scored for the Sharks.
-Devan Dubnyk made 32 saves.
+Dubnyk made 32 saves.

+It was certainly an uncharacteristic stat sheet for both teams, considering this rivalry generally finds Reaves and Kane chirping at one another, if not dropping the gloves.
+Instead, Vegas captain Mark Stone and assistant Jonathan Marchessault fought San Jose’s Tomas Hertl and captain Logan Couture, respectively.

+“I don’t know if it’s April Fools or St. Patrick’s Day when you see Reaves scoring and Couture and Hertl and Stone and (Marchessault) fighting,” Vegas coach Peter DeBoer said.
+“It definitely wasn’t a typical game.
+It was really hard-fought.
+They’re obviously a desperate team.
+They don’t want to go 0-5 against us, they’re fighting for a playoff spot.
+They threw a real good game at us and it took us 40 minutes to kind of get involved.”

 Theodore extended his point streak to five games with a missile from the point in the first period, but the Sharks took control in the second period.

 Nieto, playing in his 499th career game, backhanded the puck to the top shelf for his fifth goal of the season, tying it at 1.

-Less than two minutes after Fleury made a save on John Leonard’s shot, Ferraro corralled a rebound and quickly buried the puck with a swift wraparound into the net, giving San Jose its first lead over the Golden Knights in more than 13 periods this season.
-It was Ferraro’s first goal of the year.
+Less than two minutes later it was Ferraro burying the puck with a swift wraparound into the net, giving San Jose its first lead over the Golden Knights in more than 13 periods this season.
 Labanc extended San Jose’s lead by two goals when he caught Fleury out of position and banked the puck off the netminder for his sixth goal in the last 10 games.

-After missing out on its first three power-play opportunities, Vegas wasted no time on its fourth.
+Vegas began its comeback on its fourth power-play opportunity.
 Off a faceoff win five seconds into the power play, Glass punched home a rebound from Theodore’s blast to get the Golden Knights within one.
 It was Glass’ fourth of the season — all during a power play.

-Shortly after Vegas captain Mark Stone and San Jose’s Tomas Hertl dropped the gloves, Hague one-timed a laser with a slap shot through traffic from the top to tie it.
+Shortly after Stone and Hertl dropped the gloves, Hague one-timed a laser with a slap shot through traffic from the top to tie it.

-Reaves, who had a goal nullified earlier in the game when William Carrier was called for goalie interference, deflected Tomas Nosek’s blast past Dubnyk to give Vegas the lead.
-Martinez extended it to 5-3 with a power-play goal just before the advantage ended.
+A little more than two minutes after Reaves’ go-ahead, Martinez extended it to 5-3 with a power-play goal just before the advantage ended.

 Kane, who also had two assists, got his 12th goal of the season on a power play.
-Kane now has a point in nine of his last 12 games for the Sharks.
+Kane has a point in nine of his last 12 games.

+“I take some great things out of both games,” San Jose coach Bob Boughner said.
+“We’re trending in the right direction, but this really stings right now.”

 UP NEXT